The War on Natural Soap

 - cracked skin

-But we have talked to and received emails and testimonials from so many customers who have found relief from the above problems after just a few days of using our handmade natural soap.
+But we have talked to and received reviews from so many customers who have found relief from the above problems after just a few days of using our handmade natural soap.

 Sorry for the rant!
 I simply don’t agree that the mildness or gentleness of a skin cleanser is solely based on pH.
 It is based on the total package of ingredients.

 I don't believe that a correctly formulated bar of natural soap damages the acid mantle.
 Does it temporarily disrupt the pH immediately after cleansing?
 Perhaps, but so does plain water.